BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 BMDE Data requests support filtering, as described in each entry point explanation below.
-Filters are submitted as a JSON object on the request, along with the token (if required); an typical request will look like this:
+Filters are submitted as a JSON object on the request, along with the token (where required); a typical request will look like this:

 >**Example Data Request with filter**: /api/data/get_data?token=qwertyqwerty&filter={ ... }